shivannis/xandr-docs-public/xandr-docs/articles/monetize/customize-your-buyer-profile.md

 ---
-title : Microsoft Monetize - Customize Your Buyer Profile description : Learn how to customize your Buyer Profile on the Partner Center screen. ms.date: 10/28/2023
+title: Microsoft Monetize - Customize Your Buyer Profile
+description: Learn how to customize your Buyer Profile on the Partner Center screen. ms.date: 10/28/2023
 ---